Skullsneeze/sshop/README.md

-# SSHop
+# 🐇 SSHop

-A simple CLI tool to quickly SSH into configured client environments with interactive selection.
+A simple CLI tool to quickly SSH into (or hop to) configured client environments with interactive selection.

 ---

-## Features
+## ✨ Features

 - Interactive selection of clients and environments via `fzf` or `dialog`
 - Supports multiple environments (e.g., Staging, Production)